jonathanmann/jonathanmann.github.io/_posts/2015-08-22-basic-supervised-learning-overview.md

 ---
 layout: post
-title: Basic Machine Learning Overview
+title: Basic Supervised Learning Overview
 comments: true
 image: http://jonathanmann.github.io/public/img/ml2.png
-excerpt: There are some really good tools for machine learning out there.
+excerpt: There are some really good tools for supervised learning out there.
 Every popular language has them.
 Most of the existing toolkits will have all of the algorithms mentioned here plus a lot more.
 If you're comfortable with Python, I suggest starting with scikit learn since it has a standard interface for all of its machine learning techniques.
 ---

-There are some really good tools for machine learning out there.
+There are some really good tools for supervised learning out there.
 Every popular language has them.
 Most of the existing toolkits will have all of the algorithms mentioned here plus a lot more.
 If you're comfortable with Python, I suggest starting with [scikit learn](http://scikit-learn.org/stable/) since it has a standard interface for all of its machine learning techniques.

 ### Gestalt